Skip to Content

 Ingredients for the dressing in a blender cup.

-Step 3: Pour the olive oil into a tall cup or a blender in a slow, steady stream, a little at a time, while blending or whisking the ingredients.
+Step 3: Pour the olive oil into the tall cup or a blender in a slow, steady stream, a little at a time, while blending or whisking the ingredients.

 Ingredients for the dressing in a blender cup.